hakonhk/YouTube-To-Spotify-Playlist/README.md

-# Spotify Playlist Tracklist Generator from YouTube DJ Sets (or just YouTube videos)
+# From a Youtube video to a Spotify Playlist
+## Generate Tracklists from DJ sets/mixes

 This project allows you to generate a Spotify playlist from a YouTube DJ set.
 It splits the audio into segments, and leverages the Shazam API to identify songs in the DJ set and the Spotify API to create a playlist with the identified tracks.
 Its not flawless and often halluciantes, especially when DJs mix songs heavily or play unreleased music.